 We abated the parley, and she headed upstairs to her room.
 Meanwhile, I stayed downstairs in one of the private apartments near my chamber.
 I perceived that a stranger was observing me from behind, whilst I was standing in front of a portrait of Sir Geoffrey Ainsworth.
 At first, the presence was barely noticeable, but as I stared at the portrait, I saw a pallid guise that was similar in the state of severity to Sir Ainsworth.
 Was this a mere coincidence, or was the affliction mentioned contributive to his pallor revealed?

 I heard the eerie sound of heavy breathing and grating of nails, coming directly from the corridor.
-I saw only an indefinite image of a hand with elongated fingernails that was then umbriferous.
+I saw only an indefinite image of a hand with elongated fingernails that then disappeared, into the umbriferous shadow.
 When I had investigated, the breathing had ceased for some uncertain reason.
 Did I hear things that were not?
 Was it a servant-or was it the irregular noise of the wind at that hour?
 Since it was unilluminated for the most part in the manor, I struggled to discern anything that was pellucid.
 I had dismissed the occurrence and returned to my chamber in the private apartments that were in the first storey.
 That night I pondered the events that were beginning to unfold in the manor.

 In the morning after taking breakfast, I found the Lady Ainsworth in the main hall conversing, with one of the servants.
 I was not certain of what was transpiring, except that she seemed to be giving the male servant orders.
 The obscurity of the corridor at night and its candles were replaced at day, by the incandescent light of the sun, when Sir Ainsworth was not present.
 It had seemed inusitate, but the fact there were candles only used at night for visual assistance was a common usage amongst several Edwardians, who did not want to waste electricity prodigally.
 I did not want to appear to be prying, so I waited at the edge of the stairway, as if I had recently exited my chamber.